 Now I mentioned that the game has a bit of set collecting.
 The reason for mentioning this is that in order to score points with meeples, the player must eat one meeple of each colour to get a set.
 This means that any meeples not part of a set does not count towards your points.
 Points are also scored for each floor the player has, as well as any teeth the player took from fellow players.

 See each player can also knock another player’s monster off the board.
 When this takes place the player that is knocked of the board looses a tooth to the player that knocked them over.
-The less teeth you have the less meeples you can eat (you can never have less than two teeth).
+The fewer teeth you have the fewer meeples you can eat (you can never have less than two teeth).

 Now the question on your mind is probably was Terror in Meeple City everything I hoped it would be?

 I would have to answer both yes and no. It might seem that I am taking the easy way out by not saying yes or no but, let me explain.

 I was really impressed with the game’s artwork and components.
 This game bulges with theme; from the game board to the wooden components, it all conveys the theme of giant monsters destroying a city successfully.